 - Any of three muscles in each buttock that move the thigh, the largest of which is the gluteus maximus. ("Glutes" is a common informal abbreviation of gluteus.)

 - Both are correct though two words are more common.
 Cambridge dictionaries online (Learners, American English).
 There may be a distinction when one is receiveing health related care (two words) and a noun referencing an industry (one word).

 - Heimlich maneuver (not: "Heineken remover" or "Himelick maneuver" or "Hind-lick maneuver")

 - Abdominal thrusts used to dislodge foreign matter from the trachea.

 (A "Heineken remover" is likely a bottle opener or very thirsty man.
 "Hind-lick maneuver" is something a dog does to clean itself.)

 - The Health Insurance Portability and Accountability Act of 1996.

-(Hippo is a very heavy animal.)
+(Hippo is a very heavy, mostly herbivorous mammal.)

 - Menstruation (not: 'Ministration)

 - A woman's monthly discharge from the lining of the uterus, generally accompanied by behavioral changes.